 Audio

 My background in sound covers music production, sound design, mixing, and narrative audio.
-I work in Ableton Live and Pro Tools, producing everything from original music to full soundscapes.

-COTN COMEBACK! — Audio Anthology: World 1
+COTN COMEBACK! — Audio Anthology Test Issue

 Tether (Excerpt) — Dialogue Cleanup & Sound FX (as Maxxwell Roth)